andreyderma/delivery_svc/README.md

 ### Notes
 I put some environment variables in `docker-compose.yml`.
-In production, we need to store in centralized way, either using consul KV, AWS SSM parameter store or other 3rd party service for storing service configuration and metadata
+In production, we need to store in centralized way, either using consul KV, AWS SSM parameter store or other 3rd party service for storing service configuration and metadata.